Ayush312003/Hand-Gesture-Steering-and-Movement-Control/README.md

 The program can be used for other applications as well, key bindings have to be taken into consideration.

-P.S : FOR IMPORVEMENTS | BUG FIXES | NEW IDEAS YOUR CAN FORK THIS REPOSITORY AND MAKE A PULL REQUEST FOR CHANGES.
+P.S : FOR IMPORVEMENTS | BUG FIXES | NEW IDEAS YOU CAN FORK THIS REPOSITORY AND MAKE A PULL REQUEST FOR CHANGES.

 For discussion E-mail me at ayushsingh312003@gmail.com